 My role is to ask the right questions, provide different perspectives, validate, guide and challenge you, offer feedback on unhealthy thought and behaviour patterns and help you see and do things in new ways.

 I emphasize practicality throughout the counselling process.
 What does this look like?
 I help you spot real change and bring it to your awareness.
 I encourage you to take your learning from sessions and apply it in your life as you see fit.
-In sessions, I can support your learning of relevant tools and strategies and help you get clarity in how you might use these new skills in your real world.
+I support your learning of relevant tools and help you get clarity in how you might use these new skills in your real world.
 You might want to start making better life choices to support your well-being.
-You might want to learn techniques to manage your anxiety or depression.
-You might want to learn healthier communication skills in your relationships.
-Whatever your needs and goals are, keeping counselling practical allows you to bring real changes into your life.
+You might want to gain techniques to manage your anxiety or depression.
+You might want to use healthier communication skills in your relationships.
+Whatever your needs and goals are, keeping counselling practical allows you to bring real change into your life.